-2.2.2 Market barriers to delivering peak demand reduction capacity exist
+3.2.2 There are market barriers to delivering peak demand reduction capacity

 Market barriers prevent the uptake of peak demand reduction opportunities.

 High upfront costs and long payback periods remain a fundamental barrier to the adoption of energy efficiency upgrades that can also provide peak demand reduction (CCA 2024).
 Demand response and shifting faces barriers to uptake including a lack of financial reward for participation and a lack of awareness or trust in opportunities (Brinsmead, et al. 2021).
 Research suggests that financial barriers prevent the uptake of demand shifting activities like battery installations in